saanpritom/django_user_interaction_log/README.rst

 Django Event Logger keeps the log record of any operation on a Django based application.
 Such as an user views a page on a Django application then it may keeps record of the event.
-Like ‘ExampleUser has performed read operation on ExampleCar at /example/path/ 10 minutes ago’.
+Like 'ExampleUser has performed read operation on ExampleCar at /example/path/ 10 minutes ago'.
 This is a dummy log record.

 Installation